 5. Replacement of HPAC Identity Cards

-1. All ID cards issued by HPAC remain the property of HPAC.
-Due to the high cost in producing each HPAC ID card the fee to replacing lost, stolen or damaged cards is £30 for members with more than 3 months before your current ID card expires.
+5.1.
+All cards issued by HPAC remain the property of HPAC.
+Due to the high cost in producing each HPAC ID card, the fee to replacing lost, stolen or damaged cards is £30 for members with more than 3 months before your current ID card expires.

-2. You are required to first return your current ID card we via prepaid postage provided by HPAC, alternatively, you can provide us with photographic evidence of your current ID card having been destroyed by a shredder.
+5.2.
+You are required to first return your current ID card via prepaid postage provided by HPAC.
+Alternatively, you can provide us with photographic evidence of your current ID card having been destroyed by a shredder.

 6. Submitting content to Health Practice Associates Council CIC

-1. Whenever you make use of any feature on our website, or to make contact with any other users of our site, you must comply with the content standards set out in our Acceptable Use Policy.
+6.1.
+Whenever you make use of any feature on our website, or to make contact with any other users of our site, you must comply with the content standards set out in our acceptable Use Policy.

-8. You agree that you will be liable to us for any damage, loss, claim, demand, liability, or expense including reasonable legal fees that we may suffer or incur arising out of or in connection with your conduct on this website and/or your user content.
+6.8.
+You agree that you will be liable to us for any damage, loss, claim, demand, liability, or expense, including reasonable legal fees that we may suffer or incur arising out of or in connection with your conduct on this website and/or your user content.

 7. Qualification verification, identity, background and character checks

 7.1.
 All applicants to the register and users consent to HPAC contacting any person or organisation to obtain further information about their application or to verify the information that is provided; and agree that any person who is so contacted may provide HPAC with any information about the applicant which that person or organisation holds and HPAC may, in turn, share the identity and evidence supplied by the applicant to HPAC with any organisation HPAC deems to be relevant in assisting in the validation of evidence process.